Frequently Asked Questions (FAQ)

 How often will we meet?

-This allows time for focused work during sessions and space between sessions for your system to process and integrate—so change actually lasts.
+This structure allows time for focused, deeper work during sessions while also giving your body space between sessions to process and integrate the work—so change feels more lasting rather than temporary.

-Many clients find this approach leads to meaningful progress without the need for long-term, ongoing therapy.
+Many clients find this approach reduces the need for long-term, ongoing weekly therapy.

 What this looks like